Vers-AI/versusai-sc2-bot-template/python-sc2/README.md

 ```
 or directly from develop branch:
 ```
-pip install pipenv
+pip install poetry
 pip install --upgrade --force-reinstall https://github.com/BurnySc2/python-sc2/archive/develop.zip
 ```
-Both commands will use the `sc2` library folder, so you will not be able to have Dentosal's and this fork installed at the same time, unless you use virtual environments or pipenv.
+Both commands will use the `sc2` library folder, so you will not be able to have Dentosal's and this fork installed at the same time, unless you use virtual environments or poetry.

+### StarCraft II
 You'll need a StarCraft II executable.
 If you are running Windows or macOS, just install the normal SC2 from blizzard app.
-[The free starter edition works too](https://us.battle.net/account/sc2/starter-edition/).
+[The free starter edition works too.](https://us.battle.net/account/sc2/starter-edition/).
 Linux users get the best experience by installing the Windows version of StarCraft II with [Wine](https://www.winehq.org).
 Linux user can also use the [Linux binary](https://github.com/Blizzard/s2client-proto#downloads), but it's headless so you cannot actually see the game.

+### Maps
 You probably want some maps too.

+#### Official maps
-Official map downloads are available from [Blizzard/s2client-proto](https://github.com/Blizzard/s2client-proto#downloads).
-Notice: the map files are to be extracted into *subdirectories* of the `install-dir/Maps` directory.
+Official Blizzard map downloads are available from [Blizzard/s2client-proto](https://github.com/Blizzard/s2client-proto#downloads).
+Extract these maps into their respective *subdirectories* in the SC2 maps directory.
+e.g. `install-dir/Maps/Ladder2017Season1/`

+#### Bot ladder maps
-Maps that are run on the [SC2 AI Ladder](http://sc2ai.net/) and [SC2 AI Arena](https://ai-arena.net/) can be downloaded [from the sc2ai wiki](http://wiki.sc2ai.net/Ladder_Maps) and [the ai-arena wiki](https://ai-arena.net/wiki/getting-started/#wiki-toc-maps).
+Maps that are run on the [SC2 AI Ladder](http://sc2ai.net/) and [SC2 AI Arena](https://aiarena.net/) can be downloaded [from the sc2ai wiki](http://wiki.sc2ai.net/Ladder_Maps) and [the aiarena wiki](https://aiarena.net/wiki/bot-development/getting-started/#wiki-toc-maps).
+**Extract these maps into the *root* of the SC2 maps directory** (otherwise ladder replays won't work).
+e.g. `install-dir/Maps/AcropolisLE.SC2Map`

 ### Running